Aha! Chemistry with Prof Bob

 This number is called the Avogadro constant (symbol NA ).
 In some older books, it is referred to as Avogadro’s number.

-Although the number of particles in each 'packet' is the same for every substance, the mass of 1 mol of any substance is different from the mass of 1 mol of every other substance.
+Although the number of particles in each 'packet' is the same for every substance, the mass of 1 mol of any substance is different from the mass of 1 mol of every other substance - because the atoms of different substances have different masses.
 The relative masses of 'packets' of substances corresponds with the relative masses of the particles of each substance.

 For example: